spaceml-org/georeader/README.md

 ## Potential features

-* Readers of standard format for Sentinel-2 and Landsat-8.
 * `read_tile` function + example of serving images.
 * Add extent polygon (out of that area values are invalids)?
 * Add `matplotlib` plotting functions.
 * Read boundless for non-rectilinear transforms.
 [Required to read AVIRIS data!]
+* Readers of standard format for Landsat-8?

 ## Examples